 Since Appellant's last request for an enlargement of time, undersigned counsel completed her review of the record of trial for United States v.
 Howard, No. ACM 40478 and filed a Motion for Remand.
 While waiting for this Court's action on the Motion for Remand for United States v.
 Howard, counsel completed her review of the record of trial for United States v.
 Cayabyab, No. ACM 30513 and filed a Motion for Withdrawal from Appellate Review for that client.
 She also filed Reply Briefs in United States v.
 Doroteo, No. ACM 40363, and United States v.
-Williams, No.
+Williams, No. ACM 40485.
+She prepared for, and participated in, one moot oral argument for her colleague for United States v.
+Arroyo, No. ACM 40321.
+Finally, undersigned counsel was on leave on

-ACM 40485.
-She prepared for, and participated in, one moot oral argument for her colleague for by the current deadline.
-This enlargement of time is necessary to allow undersigned counsel to finish researching the legal issues and potential errors in Appellant's case, and to prepare
+Through no fault of Appellant, undersigned counsel is unable to file Appellant's AOE brief by the current deadline.
+This enlargement of time is necessary to allow undersigned counsel to finish researching the legal issues and potential errors in Appellant's case, and to prepare Appellant's AOE brief.